oracle/pgql-lang/pages/pgql-1.1-spec.md

 Keywords are case-insensitive and variations such as `SELECT`, `Select` and `sELeCt` can be used interchangeably.

-Keywords are reserved names such that an `<IDENTIFIER>` (e.g variable name, property name) may not be a keyword.
+Keywords are reserved names such that an `<IDENTIFIER>` (e.g. variable name or property name) may not correspond to one of the keywords.

 ## Comments